Iron Peak Yeti returns for the Spring/Summer season.

-6:00 pm – Boys 6th and 7th Grade
+6 pm – Boys and girls in 7th and 8th grades

 Overseeing the Yeti basketball program is Scott Kallens, former Head Basketball Coach at Hillsborough High School and former collegiate player at Fairleigh Dickinson University.
 Coach Kallens brings his vast experience in coaching and teaching to Iron Peak and will be instrumental in the direction, curriculum, and player selection for the program.

 He has been coaching basketball for over 16 years at all levels, and led the Hillsborough Boys Varsity team until 2017.
 In three seasons as Head Coach, Hillsborough has been to the state tournament tournament twice and has consistently remained competitive in a very strong Somerset County.